aditdamodaran/learning-c-in-public/2_Chapter_2/notes.md

 > “This approach simulates call-by-reference (also known as pass-by-reference) by generating object addresses, passing those by value, and then dereferencing the copied addresses to access the original objects.”

 First we need to modify our function call.
 We don’t want to pass the values of the objects “a” and “b”, **but rather pointers to these objects**.
+We can generate pointers using `&`.

 ```
 int main(void) {